UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Pack a separate essentials box with easily accessible items you’ll need immediately on moving day.

-10. Conduct a Final Walkthrough for Leaks and Repairs
+12. Conduct a Final Walkthrough

 An illustration showing a woman with a checklist performing a final home walkthrough for repairs and leaks.